Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Mercantile:
    * Market Place of Better Ideas: +5% Trade value from +10%
    * Finisher: +0% Trade value from +10%
+ * State Craft:
+   * Constitutional Focus: 15% Agenda speed from 25%
+   * Among Peers: +100 leader experience instead of +150
+ * Supremacy:
+   * Adoption: +15 naval cap from +20
+   * Logistics Corp: +15% to naval cap from +20%
+   * War Games: Commander Cap +0 from +1
  * Virtuality:
   * Adoption: -20% to Energy/Mineral jobs and -10% speed to Physics and Society Research
   * Clustered Capacity: +125% resources from jobs from +175%